praksverma/Insights-from-E-commerce-Data/README.md

 - Google sheets

 ## Key Insights
--Sales trends indicate tend to decrease towards the end of the week -Sales trends by month
+- Sales trends indicate tend to decrease towards the end of the week
+- Sales trends by month
--Sales trends by product: Jeans and Outerwear & coats are the biggest sellers -Inventory items: Average time in stock
+- Sales trends by product: Jeans and Outerwear & coats are the biggest sellers
+- Inventory items: Average time in stock

 ##  Visualizations
 ![Project chart](Screenshot2.jpg)